ElikplimSunu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 __2-hellofile:__ this script writes the details of /etc/passwd to screen.

 __3-twofiles:__ this script prints /etc/passwd and /etc/hosts to screen.

+__4-lastlines:__ this script prints the last 10 lines of /etc/passwd